What is Product Analysis in SaaS: Types, Steps & Tools

 - Customer Lifetime Value (CLV or LTV) is the average revenue a customer brings to the organization until they leave.
 It’s an indication of the overall value of the product to users, and the higher it is, the more effective your account expansion efforts are.

-Different types of product analysis to perform
+Different types of product analysis

 There are different approaches and techniques you can use for product analysis, depending on what aspect of the product you’re trying to improve.
 Let’s check out a few options.

-Competitive product analysis to guide product marketing strategies
+Competitive product analysis

 Competitive product analysis focuses on the product functionality and its UX compared to those of competing products.

 It helps product marketing teams better understand the needs of their target customers and identify gaps in the market.
-It can also help them adjust their differentiation and pricing strategy.

 Segment analysis allows you to identify patterns in how users adopt various features.